Psychological Therapy in Primary Care MSc

 You'll gain the abilities to meet a range of performance targets safely, while responding constructively to clinical supervision, in line with professional and ethical guidelines.

 Applicants to this course simultaneously apply for employment with the NHS and, if accepted, their tuition fees are paid by NHS Education for Scotland.
-You'll undergo training and clinical supervision within the NHS.
+You will be based in an NHS Health Board which will support you with supervised clinical practice in the workplace for clinical practice.

 Contact our enquiry team